jayadarshana05/SAR_OIL_SPILLAGE_PROJECT/README.md

-# 🌊 Oil Spill Detection System
+# 🌊 Ravi Shankar ~ Oil Spill Detection System

 An innovative, comprehensive web application for detecting oil spills in images and videos using advanced YOLOv11 deep learning model.
 Built with Streamlit for an intuitive, user-friendly interface.